 - If a company discloses non-GAAP measures more prominently than the GAAP measure, then the company must not file it.

-- If an organization presents the non-GAAP financial measure in tabular form without an equally prominent tabular representation or inclusion of the comparable GAAP measures, then the non-GAAP measure is not acceptable.
+- Suppose an organization presents the non-GAAP financial measure in tabular form without an equally prominent tabular representation or inclusion of the comparable GAAP measures.
+In that case, the non-GAAP measure is not acceptable.

 - Not including quantitative reconciliation related to a forward-looking non-GAAP measure is also considered as misleading by the SEC.